maimbeeb/OnlineExam/README.md

 ![](wireframes/forget-pwd.png)

 	If the user forgot his/her password, he/she needs to click on the "Forgot Password ?" link.
-	It will be redirected to the Forget Password Screen.
+	They will be redirected to the Forget Password Screen.

 ### Registration Screen

 ![](wireframes/registration.png)

-	If the user is visiting for the first time, and doesn't have the login credentials. user can register himself by clicking on the Registration Link.
+	If the user is visiting for the first time, and don't have their login credentials, user can register himself by clicking on the Registration Link.

 ### MyProfile Screen

 ![](wireframes/myprofile.png)

-	The user MyProfile screen to show the User Name and Email.
+	The user "MyProfile" screen shows the User "Name and Email".
-	The screen has change password link.
+	The screen has change password link aswell.

 ### Home Screen

 ![](wireframes/home.png)

-	To user Home screen has a table with the list of following details:
+        Home screen has a table with the list of following details:
-	List of Exams, Fees, Date and Status.
+	List of Exams, Fees, Dates and Status.

 ### Change Password Screen

 ![](wireframes/change-pwd.png)

 	The user is allowed to change the password in Change Password Screen.
-	The user need to enter his valid old password and provide a new password.
+	The user needs to enter his valid old password and provide a new password.

 ### My Exams Screen

 ![](wireframes/myexams.png)

-	My Exams Screen has a table with the list of following details:
+	"My Exams" Screen has a table with the list of following details:
-	List of Exams, Fees, Date and Status.
+	List of Exams, Fees, Dates and Status.

 ### Apply Exams Screen

 ![](wireframes/apply-exam.png)

-	Apply Exams Screen shows the detail about the exam Name of the Exam, Fees and Date of the exam, with the apply button.
+	The "Apply Exams Screen" shows the detail about the exam like the name of the Exam, fees and date of the exam, with the apply button.

 ### Payment Screen